Wilhelm Pieck: Early life

 Pieck was born into a Catholic family, as the son of the coachman Friedrich Pieck and his wife Auguste in the eastern part of Guben, in what was then the German Empire and is now Gubin, Poland.
 Two years later, his mother died.
 The father soon married the washerwoman Wilhelmine Bahro.
 After attending elementary school, the young Wilhelm completed a four-year carpentry apprenticeship.
 As a journeyman, he joined the German Timber Workers Association in 1894.

 As a carpenter, in 1894 Pieck joined the wood-workers' federation, which steered him towards joining the Social Democratic Party of Germany (SPD) the following year.
 Pieck became the chairman of the party urban district in 1899, and in 1906 became full-time secretary of the SPD.
 The same year, he was elected to the Bürgerschaft of Bremen.
 In 1914, he moved to a three-room apartment in Berlin-Steglitz.
 By now he had his own study with many shelves full of books.
-In May 1915, he was arrested at the big women's demonstration in front of the Reichstag and kept in "protective custody" until October.
+In May 1915, he was arrested at a major women's demonstration in front of the Reichstag and kept in "protective custody" until October.
 As Bremen Party secretary in 1916, Pieck had asked Anton Pannekoek to continue teaching socialist theory in the party school.